Dani's nine marathon run raises children sexual assault awareness - Shepparton News

 “It's really hard to give up when you hear stories like that,” she said.

-She said her decision to run the two additional marathons was due to the alarming statistic that sexual abuse was the primary type of abuse for 9 per cent of children.
+She said her decision to run the two additional marathons was due to the alarming statistic that sexual abuse was the primary type of abuse for nine per cent of children.

-The St George Road Primary School teacher ran the marathons across Tatura, Dookie, Shepparton, Mooroopna, Murchison and Kialla.
+The St Georges Road Primary School teacher ran the marathons across Tatura, Dookie, Shepparton, Mooroopna, Murchison and Kialla.

-Over the four- to five-hour slog Ms Mclaren hardly listened to music and alternatively took in her surroundings and imagined having survivors and her support group behind her.
+Over the four- to five-hour slog Ms McLaren hardly listened to music but instead took in her surroundings and imagined having survivors and her support group behind her.

 “I think about the kids and why I am doing it and they push me along,” Ms McLaren said.